eugenewebdevs/resources/internships.md

 In teaching we can see and revise relevant business issues such as

-- onboarding new people
+- improving new employee onboarding process
 - updating process and documentation
-- trying out new ways to onboard

-Lastly giving back to hte local community is another great benefit.
+Lastly giving back to the local community is another great benefit.